PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Step-by-Step Installation:

-1. Plan Your Route: Keep wire away from sharp edges, hot surfaces, and areas that flex.
-On my kayak, I run wire through conduit along the gunwale.
+1. Plan Your Route: Avoid sharp edges, hot surfaces, and areas that flex excessively.
+Run wire through protective conduit when passing through compartments.

-2. Support Every 18 Inches: Unsupported wire vibrates and fails at connection points.
-Use proper clamps, not zip ties alone.
+2. Support Every 18 Inches: Use proper cable clamps, not zip ties alone.
+Unsupported wire vibrates and fails at connection points.

-3. Leave Service Loops: Extra wire at each end lets you rework connections later.
-Trust me, you'll need it.
+3. Leave Service Loops: Extra wire at each end allows you to rework connections later without splicing.
+You will appreciate this foresight when troubleshooting.

-5. Install Circuit Protection: Mount your breaker or fuse within 7 inches of the battery - that's code, not suggestion.
+5. Install Circuit Protection: Mount your breaker within 7 inches of battery positive.
+This is ABYC code, not just a suggestion.

 10 Gauge Trolling Motor Wire: When It Works